jfroelich/rss-reader/notes/merge-multipage-document-notes.md

 I want just a hackish quick solution that is mostly rule based and extremely fast.

-Instead of using a pager, return an array of link nodes in the doc.
+Instead of using a pager, return an array of link nodes in the doc?

+TODO: split up functionality into two separate files.
+One file is concerned with transforming paginated documents.
+The other is concerned purely with pagination functionality, like finding pagination.

 TODO:
 review